 - Diaper Changing

-Carry everything you need for quick diaper changes.
+To prevent your baby from getting too cold during diaper changes, carry everything you need to make them quick.
 We like a portable change mat that can also carry the diaper changing essentials.

 Pack extra warm blankets.
-They can be used to help cover your baby while feeding, during diaper changes and even for extra warmth for your baby in the carrier.
+They can be used to help cover your baby while feeding, during diaper changes and even to help your little one stay warm on a cold day in the carrier.